hstarmans/Arducampython/README.md

 ```
 Run the test
 ```
-python3 test/test.py
+python3 test/test.py Tests.pythonpreview
 ```
 ## 64 bit
-Camera can be detected on 64 bit but does not work.
-This was tested with latest 64 bit binary.
-You need to install
+Camere works with 64 bit binary, you have to look in subfolders of https://github.com/ArduCAM/MIPI_Camera for this.
 ```
 https://github.com/RPi-Distro/raspi-gpio
 ```